- YSEALI Academic Fellows

 - Economic Empowerment: An exchange designed for emerging entrepreneurs and community leaders who focus on economic development.
 The application is open now, click here to apply.
 (Deadline: November 1, 2019)

 - Sustainable Development and the Environment: An exchange designed for emerging urban and green space planners, planning and sustainability directors, natural resource managers, and other private and public sector leaders who focus on sustainable development and environmental issues.
-Click here to apply (Deadline: November 1, 2019)
+Click here to apply (Deadline Extended: November 15, 2019)

 - Governance and Society: An exchange designed for emerging policymakers, political leaders, public administrators, journalists and NGO leaders who focus on legislative/governance processes and practices.
 The application is open now, click here to apply.
-(Deadline: November 1, 2019)
+(Deadline Extended: November 8, 2019)

 What are the eligibility requirements?